Immigration Rights and Resources for the Campus Community

 People at an archaeological excavation

-The Medieval Bioarchaeology Field Program in Żelewo, Poland is a summer field school run jointly by faculty from the University of Szczecin in Poland and other institutions in the US and Poland.
-The program is run in cooperation with the Slavia Foundation.
-It is a unique opportunity to excavate and analyze medieval remains as part of a salvage archaeological project due to intensive agriculture and natural processes in the region.
+The Medieval Bioarchaeology Field Program in Żelewo, Poland is a summer field school run jointly by faculty from Cal Poly Humboldt, the University of Szczecin in Poland, and Jagiellonian University in Poland, together with collaborators from other institutions in the US and Poland.
+It is a unique opportunity to excavate and analyze medieval remains as part of a salvage archaeological project that is taking place due to intensive agriculture and natural processes in the region.

 The field school takes place in the beautiful countryside village of Żelewo in northwestern Poland, about 60 miles south of the Baltic Sea.
 The cemetery site at Żelewo dates mostly to the 13th - 15th Century, but the site also contains at least one much older burial, and traces of occupation tens of thousands of years earlier.
-During the medieval period until recent decades, the site was part of the region known as Pomerania.
-During the medieval period, the site was part of the estate of the Kołbacz Monastery, which was associated with the Cistercian Order.
+During the medieval period, the site was part of the region known as Pomerania.
+It was part of the estate of the Kołbacz Monastery, which was associated with the Cistercian Order.
 Goals of the project include mitigating site damage and participating in rebuilding the history of the region that has been lost to time and the destruction of records during WWII.

 This is an active research site, and students participate directly in the research.
-So far, more than 40 burials have been revealed, mostly but not all consistent with Christian burial practices.
+So far, approximately 90 burials have been revealed, mostly but not all consistent with Christian burial practices.
 We are just beginning to understand the broad context of the cemetery and its relationship to numerous surrounding features yet to be fully excavated.
 This site is expected to reveal numerous additional burials and other features, providing an excellent opportunity for real hands-on experience analyzing remains.

 This program is an intensive and rewarding experience.
 Students work side-by-side with archaeologists and osteologists to locate and excavate burials – they learn field methods such as leveling, revealing grave shape, and careful excavation.
 In the lab, students gain skills in human osteology and pathology by analyzing remains and producing biological profiles of the individuals.
 Students also experience Polish culture and history firsthand by interacting with the community and visiting historical sites such as castles and churches, while living in a country that has long been a crossroads of central Europe.